-My interest in all areas of human functioning has lead me to create specialty interventions for treatments of anxiety, depression, substance related disorders and other kinds of existential and life crisis situations.
-I enjoy bringing the pragmatism of sound theoretical perspectives into the murky environment of an individual’s self-concepts and family emotional processes, while holding reverence for the unique beliefs that help ground and add solace to the individual’s life.
+My interest in all areas of human functioning lead me to create specialty interventions for treatments of anxiety, depression, substance-related disorders and other kinds of existential and life crisis situations.
+I enjoy bringing the pragmatism of sound theoretical perspectives into the murky environment of an individual’s self-concepts and family emotional processes while holding reverence for the unique beliefs that help ground and add solace to the individual’s life.

 Since 2008 I have been heavily involved in the exploration of Bowen Family Systems Theory and find this interesting and complex theoretical perspective to be a valuable guide in my thinking when formulating and supporting individuals, couples, families or organisations to understand the nature of their struggles.